abhishekarya1/DSA-2k23/graphs.md

 - worst case is a linked list where relaxation only happens for last edge of each iteration
 - to use for undirected graph, we make two diff direction directed edges between two nodes with same weight

+The Bellman-Ford algorithm requires `N-1` iterations to guarantee that all the shortest paths from the source to all other vertices are found.
+This is because the longest possible shortest path in a graph with `N` vertices is of length `N-1`.

 **Summary of Shortest Path Algorithms**:
 |  Algorithm	|  TC
 |---	|---